7 Notes About Philosophy -- How To Understand Philosophy With Greater Clarity

 7. While debating is often regarded a core work in philosophy, not all philosophers are fit to debate with, nor are willing to debate at all times, if at all.

-That is because not everyone has the mental energies to occupy oneself in a long-term debate.
+That is because not everyone has the mental energy to occupy oneself in a long-term debate.
 Debates can be frustrating, exhausting, and even hostile if your debater does not want to respect your assessments.
-Consider the fact that interpersonal relationships and their state are important part of debate and discussion.
+Consider the fact that interpersonal relationships and their state are an important part of debate and discussion.

 Do not engage aimlessly with people if you're not a people person.
-It will only keep them away from reading you on the long run.
+It will only keep them away from reading you in the long run.
 Such insights are often learned through experience and through knowing yourself better.

 As such, the fact that a philosopher will refuse to debate does not necessarily mean they are afraid of being debunked.
 It is just that not everyone has the energy, time, or will to do so.
 Of course, should they refuse to debate with you, their decision should at least be tolerated, even if it eventually disappoints.